doritoes/AI-PC-Labs/Captcha_Solver/advanced/README.md

 To handle this, we will leveage the Intel GPU (iGPU) on your Arrow Lake chip using intel_extension_for_pytorch (IPEX)
 - much faster for training than the CPU alone (iGPU has hundreds of execution units/EUs compare to 20 CPU threads)
 - includes early stopping (monitors validation loss and stops if it plateaus for 3 epochs) and XPU Optimization
-- uses 50,000 images + 50,000 slightly modified images for training (1:1 augmentation)
+- uses 20,000 images + 40,000 slightly modified images for training (1:2 augmentation)
 - use CPU to generate training data images, and allow iGPU to train the model simultaneously
 - increasing game to solve 100 in 10 seconds
-- uses 5-8GB of disk for generating training data
+- tuned dataset size and batch size
+    - save VRAM for the 16GB RAM (shared GPU/CPU/system)
+    - adjust workload to fit within 35W power envelope

 WARNING you are entering dependency hell.
 The following was tested on this specific environment.